Powers of Attorney

 If you become incapacitated it may well become necessary for someone to make decisions on your behalf.
 If an enduring power of attorney is in place the attorney under that power can make these decisions.
-If there is no enduring power of attorney in place, it will be necessary to go to VCAT for an administrator to be appointed.
+If there is no enduring power of attorney in place, it will be necessary to go to VCAT for an administrator and/or guardian to be appointed.
 An application to VCAT is inconvenient, can be expensive and slow, and the administrator may not be the person you wish to look after your affairs.

 Having an enduring power in place can accordingly lift a significant burden from your family in the event of incapacity (either temporary or permanent).